dprojects/getDimensions/Docs/README.md

 This feature has been designed for [fully parametric furniture examples](https://github.com/dprojects/Woodworking/tree/master/Examples), to make more copies of furniture.

 To make more copies You can use [Draft :: Clone](#draft--clone) on the whole `Body` but the problem with that is that [Draft :: Clone](#draft--clone) not keep face color settings.
 The new cloned furniture will be all blue color.
 So, You have to set each face color again manually.
-Also, I found some difficulties with correct `Sketch` parameterization.
-Sometimes the `Sketch` loses the expression, keep only final value of the calculated expression, and the furniture was not resized correctly, after changes.
-So, if You want to use fully parametric furniture with this features I would recommend to use `Cube` objects as base.
-You can add decorations or accessories with `Pads` but for now `Cubes` are more stable.

 To use the `App :: LinkGroup` and `App :: Link` correctly You have to keep such rules:
 1. Use `App :: LinkGroup` as folder for base elements only.
 Do not make more copies with it.